 A powerful opportunity to educate, inform, and serve the communities in which we live.

-Our students can complete the Master's of Library and Information Science program and the Archives Management concentration entirely online, or in blended online and face-to-face format.
+Our students can complete the Master's of Library and Information Science degree entirely online.
+Our Archives Management, Cultural Heritage Informatics, Information Science and Technology, and Libraries and Librarianship concentrations are offered entirely online, or in blended online and face-to-face format.
+The School Library Teacher concentration is offered at our Boston or SLIS West location face-to-face.

 In the School of Library and Information Science, you'll have direct and frequent access to faculty who pride themselves on being personal mentors.
 You'll work closely with classmates in an engaging, supportive classroom environment, be it face-to-face or through our innovative online programs.